-Jacob Eason is still waiting for his name to be called in the NFL draft.
-So did he make a mistake by leaving UW early?
+Jacob Eason fell in the NFL draft.
+So did the QB make a mistake by leaving UW early?

 More than anything, though, it seemed Eason just wanted to go.

 Jacob never seemed to express much joy while wearing a Huskies uniform.
-Smiles were sparse on the field, and though he was polite enough to the press, his energy was on par with a man filling out an expense report.
+Smiles were sparse on the field, and though he was polite enough to the media, his energy was on par with a man filling out an expense report.

 This ostensibly indifferent attitude seemed to hurt his standing with pro coaches, too.
 Tweeted NFL reporter Jason Cole on Friday: “QB Jacob Eason interviewed very poorly with NFL teams.
 Opinion is that he doesn’t work that hard at his craft.”

-Note: Editor’s note: This column has been updated to reflect news of Jacob Eason getting drafted on Saturday.